sarsdawg/TagSwarm/README.md

 - The unsigned APK install file is located at tagswarm.apk

-- Android Studio project folder is at Tagswarm/
+- Skeleton of the Android Studio project folder is at Tagswarm/

 - Android XML manifest is located at TagSwarm/app/src/main/AndroidManifest.xml